Rachel Howard: Sin Paintings

 Howard's Sin Paintings comprise seven monumental canvases, each painted in a range of intensely saturated reds, offset by the use of bright yellow and orange.
 The paintings were exhibited in a solo exhibition entitled Guilty, at the Bohen Foundation, New York in 2003.
 The paintings have a glossy, mirror-shine surface, through which a simple cruciform shape emerges.
 They do differ from one another; Pride is an offering of brilliant red down-strokes, with a cross discernible in its centre; the reds of Envy are more individuated, with yellows breaking through here and there, and the cross far less readable; the hues of Anger are in a darker, more brooding range.

-Although the religious element seems obvious within these works, and the series certainly engages with issues relating to religion or morality, Howard herself has confessed that the title 'Guilty' in part refers to the guilty pleasure of painting.
+Howard has said that the title 'Guilty' in part refers to the guilty pleasure of painting.

 Suicide Paintings

-Howard's Suicide Paintings were first shown at the Bohen Foundation in New York, 2007, and were later exhibited at Haunch of Venison, London, 2008Hubbard, Sue "A voyage to the dark side" 21 January 2008 The series evolved after an acquaintance of Howard's committed suicide.
+Howard's Suicide Paintings were first shown at the Bohen Foundation in New York, 2007, and were later exhibited at Haunch of Venison, London, 2008 The series evolved after an acquaintance of Howard's committed suicide.
 He was discovered, not in the imagined drama, 'swinging from the rafters', but kneeling in a pose almost of prayer.
 It was this particular detail that Howard found most disturbing, and which led her to create the series, coupled with the fact that for her, suicide is one of the last taboos.
 The source material for the paintings came from trawling through forensic magazines and internet sites for pictures of suicides.
 These were then abstracted from their contexts within Howard's rapidly executed line drawings, forming the basis of the paintings.

 The series ultimately offers an investigation into the aesthetics of suicide.
 Possible instruments of death are depicted – a pair of scissors, a ladder, as well as the symbolic, lone Black Dog (a common metaphor for depression, coined by 18th Century writer Samuel Johnson).
 Then there are the faceless figures; many hang from ropes, while the body of a woman lying across a bed recalls the psychosexual claustrophobia of Walter Sickert.